breckenridmj/parci-java-file-organizer/README.md

 - **Convertio:** Used to convert image file into a .ico file.
 (Link: https://convertio.co)
 - **JDK Developer Kit** Used for Java Runtime Environment.
 (Link: https://www.oracle.com/java/technologies/downloads/#jdk21-windows)
 - **Apache PDFBox Libraries:** Used to load and read PDF Document in Java.
 (Link: https://pdfbox.apache.org/download.html)
-- **Apache Logging Libraries:** Used to load and read PDF Document in Java.
+- **Apache Logging Libraries:** Used for logging PDF Document in Java.
 (Link: https://commons.apache.org/proper/commons-logging/download_logging.cgi)
+- **Apache Font Libraries:** Used for reading PDF Document in Java.
+(Link: https://www.apache.org/dyn/closer.lua/pdfbox/3.0.1/fontbox-3.0.1.jar)

 ## How it Works

 Parci reads files from a specified directory and organizes them based on an ID number found in the file names.
 It then categorizes these files into folders corresponding to their respective cities.